awsdocs/amazon-rekognition-developer-guide/doc_source/API_ModerationLabel.md

 Required: No

  **ParentName**   <a name="rekognition-Type-ModerationLabel-ParentName"></a>
 The name for the parent label\.
-Labels at the top\-level of the hierarchy have the parent label `""`\.
+Labels at the top level of the hierarchy have the parent label `""`\.
 Type: String
 Required: No